minio/docs/source/administration/identity-access-management/minio-user-management.rst

 Since the generated access keys have the same or fewer permissions as the parents, administrators can focus on managing the top-level parent users without micro-managing generated access keys.

 You can create access keys using either the :ref:`MinIO Console <minio-console-user-access-keys>` *or* by using the :mc-cmd:`mc admin user svcacct add` command.
+Identities created by these methods do not expire until you remove the access key or the parent account.

+You can also create :ref:`security token service <minio-sts-assumerolewithcustomtoken>` accounts :ref:`programmatically <minio-sts-assumerolewithcustomtoken>`.
+STS tokens default to expire in 1 hour, but you can set these tokens to last for any duration up to 7 days.

 .. admonition:: Access Keys are for Programmatic Access
    :class: dropdown, note